ct-clmsn/nim-sos/README.md

 ## Symmetric Block

-The `Symmetric` macro detects symmetric array and symmetric variable types during compilation and exposes them to OpenSHMEM.
+The `Symmetric` macro detects symmetric array and symmetric scalar types during compilation and exposes them to OpenSHMEM.
 The `Symmetric` macro is a *one-stop-shop* for most users.

 ```
 Symmetric: